Chapter 2 Create a naive trading strategy - a single trader process without supervision

 13:45:32.831 [info] Buy order filled, placing SELL order for XRPUSDT @ 0.2577, quantity: 100

-We can see that our trader placed a buy order at 25.979c per XRP, it was filled in under 300ms, so then the trader placed a sell order at ~25.77c which was also filled in under 300ms.
-This way the trader finished the trade cycle and the process can terminate.
+The log output shows our trader placed a buy order at 0.25979 USDT per XRP.
+It was filled in under 300ms, at which point the trader placed a sell order at approximately 0.2577 USDT, which was also filled quickly.
+With the sell order filled, the trader has finished its trade cycle, and the process terminates as designed.

 [Note] Please remember to run the mix format to keep things nice and tidy.